 The United States Department of Agriculture (USDA) defines a biobased product to be "a commercial or industrial product that is composed, in whole or in significant part, of biological products."
-Biobased Products are often considered by the EPA as Environmentally Preferable which means that the products will have fewer or no negative effects on human health or
+Biobased products are often considered to be environmentally preferable because they can have fewer or no negative effects on human health or

 Where Can I Find Biobased Products?